mgba-emu/gbdoc/index.md

 <a id="hardware">Hardware</a>
 ---

-- [CPU](#cpu): Sharp LR35902 clocked at 4.194304 MHz
+- [CPU](#cpu): Sharp SM83 clocked at 4.194304 MHz
-	- Similar instruction set to Intel 8080 and Zilog Z80, sometimes erroneously referred to as a Z80
+	- Similar instruction set to Intel 8080 and Zilog Z80, sometimes erroneously referred to as a Z80 or LR35902
 	- CGB version is optionally clocked at 8.388608 MHz (2x DMG CPU)
 - RAM: 8 kiB (DMG), 32 kiB (CGB)
 - [Video](#ppu): 160×144 pixels